lizardfs/documentation/source/references.rst

 **********
 .. auth-status-writing/none

-This documentation would have not been possible without the help of many sources that we would like to menton here:
+This documentation would have not been possible without the help of many sources that we would like to mention here:

 * Wikipedia http://www.wikipedia.org